 - Campbell Ella Wood died on 23 February 1908 at age 26 in San Francisco, San Francisco County, California, at Mt.
 Zion Hospital following an operation for appendicitis.

-- She was buried at Willis Cemetery in Willis, Montgomery County, Texas, by the side of her mother.
+- She was interred at Willis Cemetery, Willis, Montgomery County, Texas, by the side of her mother.

 - On on 20 April 1908, Campbell Wood in his memoir addressed to his daughter Evelyn Riley: